 The functional currency of Euro Sun Mining Inc. is the Canadian dollar.
-The functional currency of Vilhelmina Minerals Inc., Vilhelmina Mineral AB and Joma Gruver AS is the Canadian dollar.
 The functional currency of SAMAX Romania Limited and SAMAX Romania S.R.L. is the U.S. dollar.
+The functional currency of Vilhelmina Mineral AB and Joma Gruver AB was the Canadian dollar prior to disposition of the subsidiaries (Note 7).